ngsuying/xpx-mainnet-chain-onboarding/cloud/aws_marketplace.md

 You can enable the service to allow the node to restart when the instance reboots or if the node encounters errors.

-This should be enabled by default but this is the command to enable it:
+This should be enabled by default.
+The command to enable it is as follows:

 ```sh
 sudo systemctl enable sirius-chain.service